BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Organizations seem to be moving away from the once popular concept of employee engagement to a new, all-inclusive idea of employee experience.

-While several reports have maintained that developing an effective employee experience strategy will remain pivotal to the success of digital workplaces and business goals, very few companies and HR leaders are successful at designing a unique digital employee experience for their workforce.
+While several reports have maintained that developing an effective employee experience strategy will remain pivotal to the success of digital workplaces and business goals, very few companies and HR leaders are successful at designing a unique experience for digital employees in their workforce.

 SearchHRSoftware spoke with Carol Rozwell, vice president and distinguished analyst on Gartner's digital workplace team, to delineate employee engagement from employee experience and to learn more about ways organizations can redesign their workplace environment and fine-tune their digital employee experience strategy.

 We're seeing a shift in focus from the concept of employee engagement to employee experience.
 How do we differentiate between these two somewhat overlapping ideas?